dspeyer/dspeyer.github.io/magic.md

 ### Preparation

 To cast a spell as a wizard (without using gems), you must first prepare it.
-This takes five minutes per rating of the spell.
+The required time is the spells rating divided by your spellcraft ranks in hours.
 When you cast the spell, the preparation is expended.
 You can hold a number of prepared spells equal to your intelligence score, and can drop a prepared spell at any time.

 A wizard can prepare and cast-from-prepared a spell of a school he does not know using a spellbook.
 He cannot use a spellbook and gem to cast spontaneously.